ggastin30/CPython/circuitPyRedBlink.md

 ```

 ### Wiring
-There is no wiring needed because the neopixel is attached to the board.
+There is no wiring needed because the neopixel is part of the board.

 ## Reflection
-Importing things is very important.
+#### Importing things is very important.
 You can only use functions that are first imported and the files are put in the lib folder.
+#### Unlike Arduino, the loop for circuit python is the "while true:" instead of void loop.
+#### You need to check the serial monitor of the board to see if anything is wrong.
+The serial monitor on the computer is not as useful.